-Introduction
+Introduction 2

-The International Baccala Diploma Programme (DP)
+The International Baccalaureate Diploma Programme (DP) 3

-A-levels
+A-levels 7

-Choosing Subjects
+Choosing Subjects 9

-International Baccalaurea
+International Baccalaureate Subjects 10

-A-level Subjects
+A-level Subjects 46

-Beyond Examinations
+Beyond Examinations 84

-Beyond Academic Subject
+Beyond Academic Subjects 89

-2

-aureate ?)
-3

-7

-9

-ate Subjects 10

-46

-84

-ts 89

-THE INTERNATIONAL BACCALAUREATE DIPLOMA PROGRAMME (DP)

 INTRODUCTION

 The Upper School at Rugby allows students to immerse themselves in advanced study.
 Students enjoy the satisfaction of taking control over their chosen subjects and, in the process, begin to mould their futures.